n-is/goEmbed/README.md

 in a sandboxed environment.
 Contains some tests and benchmarking codes, to compare the performance with python3.

-Examples on using loa package to load and run a lua script can be found in [examples_test.go](lua/examples_test.go).
+Examples on using lua package to load and run a lua script can be found in [examples_test.go](lua/examples_test.go).

 [scripts/lua](tests/scripts/lua) contains lua test scripts that are loaded